 Skip to content

-We work with schools, sixth forms and colleges to help students, aged 14 to 18, volunteer as Reading Mentors.
-As a Reading Mentor, student will support a child to enjoy reading and build confidence through regular one‑to‑one sessions in school or online.
+We work with secondary schools, sixth forms and colleges to help students, aged 14 to 18, volunteer as reading mentors.

-Bookmark provides all safeguarding, training and structured resources, making the programme straightforward for schools to run while delivering real impact for children who need extra reading support.
+We provide all safeguarding, training and structured resources, making the programme straightforward for schools to run while delivering real impact for children who need extra reading support.

-Why become a Reading Mentor?
+Why become a reading mentor?

-Becoming a Reading Mentor is not only a rewarding experience, it’s also a great way to strengthen your CV and make your UCAS application stand out.
+Becoming a reading mentor is not only a rewarding experience, it’s also a great way to strengthen your CV and make your UCAS application stand out.

-It gives you hands‑on experience working with children, and the volunteering hours can count towards your International Baccalaureate (IB) creativity, activity, service (CAS) requirements and also fulfil the volunteering” section of the Duke of Edinburgh’s Award.
+It gives students hands‑on experience working with children, and the volunteering hours can count towards your International Baccalaureate (IB) creativity, activity, service (CAS) requirements and also fulfil the volunteering” section of the Duke of Edinburgh’s Award.

 As a reading mentor, 14 to 18-year-old volunteers will: